 'Transfer' is defined broadly and encompasses payments as well as the granting and perfection of liens.
 Transfers that the debtor can prove to be fraudulent or preferential can be treated as voidable transfers.
 In many instances it is unnecessary to prove that the debtor or the recipient, or both, had a wrongful motive – the Bankruptcy Code is concerned only with ensuring equal treatment of creditors, even if that means unwinding well-intentioned arm's-length transfers of property.
 That said, the recipient of a voidable transfer has certain affirmative defences to shield all or a portion of the transfer from the debtor.

-Fraudulent transfers that can be recovered include transfers made with the actual intent to hinder, delay or defraud creditors.
-Recoverable fraudulent transfers also include transfers for inadequate consideration when the debtor (transferor) was insolvent, undercapitalised or unable to pay its debts as they became due.
+Fraudulent transfers (also known as fraudulent conveyances) that can be recovered include transfers made with the actual intent to hinder, delay or defraud creditors (known as actual fraud or intentional fraud).
+Recoverable fraudulent transfers also include transfers for inadequate consideration when the debtor (transferor) was insolvent, undercapitalised or unable to pay its debts as they became due (known as constructive fraud).
 The Bankruptcy Code has its own fraudulent transfer provisions, but the debtor-in-possession may also prosecute such claims under similar state law provisions.

 vii Pre-planned bankruptcies: a quick escape from an all-out bankruptcy